-For Subject Inventions disclosed to DOE under an award, ARPA-E will reimburse the Prime Recipient - in addition to allowable costs associated with Subject Invention disclosures - up to \$30,000 of expenditures for filing and prosecution of United States patent applications, including international applications ("PCT application") submitted to the USPTO.
+For Subject Inventions disclosed to DOE under an award, ARPA-E will reimburse the Prime Recipient - in addition to allowable costs associated with Subject Invention disclosures - up to \$30,000 of expenditures for filing and prosecution of United States patent applications, including international applications ("PCT application") submitted to the United States Patent and Trademark Office (USPTO).

 The Prime Recipient may request a waiver of the \$30,000 cap.
-Because all patent costs are considered to be Technology Transfer & Outreach (TT&O) costs (see Section IV.G.8 of the FOA below), the waiver request is subject to approval by the ARPA-E Program Director and Contracting Officer.
+Because all patent costs are considered to be Technology Transfer & Outreach (TT&O) costs (see Section IV.F.8 of the FOA below), the waiver request is subject to approval by ARPA-E.